BobbyRaduloff/lowlevelboris/posts/bare-metal-hello-world-you-dont-need-an-os.md

 We also need to provide a dummy partition table so that the BIOS recognizes that the disk which we're running on actually has executable code on it.
 We do this by setting bytes in the executable to specific values that essentially add an MBR to it.
-Consider this boilerplate but it's still nice to understand, so I would recommend giving [this](https://en.wikipedia.org/wiki/Master_boot_record) to understand what these bytes actually mean.
+Consider this boilerplate but it's still nice to understand, so I would recommend giving [this](https://en.wikipedia.org/wiki/Master_boot_record) a read to understand what these bytes actually mean.
 Anything written after the third line will get executed directly by the CPU.

 # Drawing to the screen
 To draw to the screen, we need to set the display mode.
 Since many bootloaders are graphical (think GRUB when you dual boot), the BIOS provides a few drawing modes that are handled by the CPU and don't require a GPU driver (or a GPU, lol).
 The following code tells the BIOS that we want a 80x25 character 16-color terminal screen.
-In this mode, each of the aforementioned 2000 characters on the screen are expressed with two bytes: one for the ASCII character and one for the color of the cell.
+In this mode, each of the aforementioned 2000 (80x25) characters on the screen are expressed with two bytes: one for the ASCII character and one for the color of the cell.
 ```
 ;; Set the video mode to 80x25 text mode